Unnormalized form

-In database normalization, unnormalized form (UNF), also known as an unnormalized relation or non-first normal form (N1NF or NF2), is a database data model (organization of data in a database) which does not meet any of the conditions of database normalization defined by the relational model.
+In database normalization, unnormalized form (UNF or 0NF), also known as an unnormalized relation or non-first normal form (N1NF or NF2), is a database data model (organization of data in a database) which does not meet any of the conditions of database normalization defined by the relational model.
 Database systems which support unnormalized data are sometimes called non-relational or NoSQL databases.
 In the relational model, unnormalized relations can be considered the starting point for a process of normalization.

-It should not be confused with denormalization, where normalization is deliberately compromised for selected tables in a relational database.
+"Unnormalized form" should not be confused with denormalization, where normalization is deliberately compromised for selected tables in a relational database.

 History

 In 1970, E. F. Codd proposed the relational data model, now widely accepted as the standard data model.
-At that time, office automation was the major use of data storage systems, which resulted in the proposal of many NF2 data models like the Schek model, Jaeschke models (non-recursive and recursive algebra), and the Nested Table Data (NTD) model.
+At that time, office automation was the major use of data storage systems, which resulted in the proposal of many UNF/NF2 data models like the Schek model, Jaeschke models (non-recursive and recursive algebra), and the nested table data model (NTD).
 IBM organized the first international workshop exclusively on this topic in 1987 which was held in Darmstadt, Germany.
 Moreover, a lot of research has been done and journals have been published to address the shortcomings of the relational model.
-Since the turn of the century, NoSQL databases have become popular owing to the demands of Web 2.0.
+Since the turn of the millennium, NoSQL databases have become popular owing to the demands of Web 2.0.